 You Don’t Have an Organization System

-Sometimes, you know your home is cluttered, and you want to get rid of that mess, but you have no idea where to start because you don’t have a system in place.
-Getting clutter-free and maintaining a clean home requires an organization process that you can follow each time you tidy up your house.
+Maybe you know your home is cluttered and you want to get rid of the mess, but you have no idea where to start.
+Maintaining a clutter-free space requires a home organization process that you can follow each time you tidy up your house.
 When choosing a home organization system, remember areas that are often neglected like the pantry, closet, or bedroom nightstands.

-Now that you’re aware of the issues that are causing clutter, it’ll be easier to figure out the decluttering solution for your needs.
-But before you dive into organization methods, take a moment to go through your things and create plan that will help you tackle this home declutter project!
+Now that you’re aware of the issues that are causing clutter, it’ll be easier to figure out the best decluttering solution for your needs.
+But before you dive into organization and decluttering methods, take a moment to go through your belongings and create a plan that will help you tackle this home decluttering project!

 Accept That You’ll Have to Let Go

-Often, organizing includes getting rid of things, which can be tough for many people.
+Organizing often involves getting rid of things, which can be tough for many people.
 Not everything has to go, but you do need to be honest about which items you actually need in your life.
-Are you clinging to “someday” clothing that doesn’t fit or books you haven’t read?
-It might be time to break up with your belongings.
+Recognizing the sunk cost fallacy can help remove the thought of past investment from your mind before you make a decision on whether an item stays or goes.
 Do you have broken items sitting around that haven’t been fixed?
-Chances are you won’t fix them, so it’s better to get rid of them.
+Chances are you won’t repair them, so it’s better to let them go.
 Are there sentimental objects you’re struggling to toss?
-Keep a few favorites, and put them into a keepsake box that you can refer back to.
+Keep a few favorites and put them into a keepsake box that you can refer back to.

 Get It on the Calendar

 It’s easy to delay a home declutter project when you’re busy, which is why it’s a good idea to schedule time for cleaning and organizing in advance so you won’t have an excuse to put it off.
 Creating a timeline for your project can help you declutter over the span of a day, weekend, week, or month.
-If you go in with a plan and commit a significant amount of time to purging, organizing, and cleaning, you can make incredible progress.
+If you go in with a plan and commit time to purge, organize, and clean, you can make incredible progress on your decluttering checklist.
 Have a weekend available?
-Check out these tips for planning a weekend purge!
+Check out these decluttering tips for planning a weekend purge!

 Practice Time Management

-One of the hardest parts of decluttering is that it feels like such a massive task.
+One of the hardest parts of decluttering is that it can feel like a big task.
 But you don’t have to spend a whole weekend—or even a whole day—organizing your home.
-Professional organizers like FlyLady recommend setting a timer and spending just 15 minutes a day to make gradual but significant progress on smaller organizing tasks like kitchen cabinets or desk drawers.
+Set a timer and spend just 15 minutes a day making gradual but significant progress on smaller organizing tasks like kitchen cabinets, closets, or desk drawers.
 Don’t have 15 minutes to spare?
 Try these five-minute decluttering projects.

-If you don’t have a go-to organization system that you use to tidy up at home, one of the following methods can help you tackle clutter in a more efficient way and maintain a clean home going forward.
+If you don’t already have a go-to home organization system that you use to tidy up at home, use one of these decluttering methods to help you tackle messy spaces efficiently and maintain a clean space going forward.

-With the 12-12-12 Challenge method, you go into a cluttered room and find 12 items to throw away, 12 items that you can donate, and 12 items that need to be returned to their designated place.
-This is a great decluttering method for people who struggle tackling big cleaning projects all at once, as the 12-12-12 system allows you to tackle clutter bit by bit, room by room.
+With the 12-12-12 Challenge, you go into a cluttered room and find 12 items to throw away, 12 items you can donate, and 12 items that need to be returned to their designated place.
+This is a great decluttering method for people who struggle tackling big cleaning projects all at once, as the 12-12-12 system allows you to declutter bit by bit, room by room.

 Box & Banish

 Box & Banish is a two-step process that starts with you putting everything in boxes and moving them out of your living space, then going through one box at a time to evaluate clutter.
-If the visual results of seeing a clean, clutter-free living space will help motivate you to get rid of items you don’t need, then this system is ideal.
-But if you’re someone who will struggle to follow through on the second step, then this system isn’t recommended.
+If the visual results of seeing a clean, clutter-free living space will help motivate you to get rid of items you don’t need, then this system is for you!

-The KonMari method is a decluttering strategy developed by Marie Kondo, a Japanese organization consultant who is the author of The Life-Changing Magic of Tidying Up: The Japanese Art of Decluttering and Organizing and the star of the popular Tidying Up with Marie Kondo on Netflix.
-KonMari helps you clear clutter in your home by having you imagine your ideal lifestyle and ask yourself if items “spark joy.”
-This organization method is perfect for people struggling to declutter by category rather than location.
+The KonMari Method is a decluttering strategy developed by Marie Kondo, a Japanese organization consultant who is the author of The Life-Changing Magic of Tidying Up: The Japanese Art of Decluttering and Organizing and the star of the popular Tidying Up with Marie Kondo on Netflix.
+To help you clear clutter in your home, the KonMari method has you imagine your ideal lifestyle and ask yourself if items “spark joy.”
+This decluttering method is perfect for people who prefer to declutter by category rather than location.

-Oprah Winfrey learned how to declutter clothing using the Closet Hanger Experiment.
-The method has you turn all hangers in your closet the reverse direction for six months.
-Each time you wear an item of clothing, return it to your closet with the hanger facing the normal way.
-After six months, you’ll see which pieces you wear frequently and which ones you don’t.
-This decluttering system is great for anyone who needs to pare down a wardrobe.
+Oprah Winfrey popularized the Reverse Clothes-Hanger Trick, a decluttering strategy for clothing.
+This method has you turn all the hangers in your closet in the reverse direction for six months.
+Each time you wear an item of clothing, return it to your closet with the hanger facing the normal direction.
+After a while, you’ll see which pieces you wear frequently and which ones you don’t.
+This decluttering system is great for anyone who needs to pare down a wardrobe or organize a closet.

-After you’ve gone through the decluttering process, tidy up on a regular basis to ensure your home doesn’t get cluttered again.
-Below are some tips that can help you maintain a clean, organized living space long term!
+After you’ve gone through the decluttering process, it’s best to tidy up on a regular basis so your home doesn’t get cluttered again.
+Below are some decluttering tips that can help you maintain a clean, organized living space long-term!

 Embrace a Minimalist Lifestyle

 A great way to downsize your belongings is to live a minimalist lifestyle.
-Minimalism encourages you to avoid excess possessions and design a clutter-free living space so that you can focus more on gaining experiences, building personal relationships, and reducing stress in your life.
+Minimalism encourages you to avoid excess possessions and design a clutter-free living space so you can focus more on gaining experiences, building personal relationships, and reducing stress in your life.
 Investing in quality items, instead of overbuying on fast-fashion and other cheaply-made goods, can help you embrace minimalist decluttering.

 Evaluate Items Regularly

-Maintaining the progress you’ve made will require you to evaluate what you have from time to time.
-Whether this is once a month or once a year, make sure you’re evaluating clothing, accessories, books, furniture, home decor, and even food in your pantry or freezer.
+Maintaining the progress you made will require you to assess what you have from time to time.
+Whether this is once a month or once a year, make sure you’re evaluating clothing, accessories, books, furniture, home decor, and food in your pantry or freezer.
 Going through your items regularly and checking if electronics still work can also help to declutter your home.
 After evaluating items, you can donate any unused household goods, clothing, or shoes.

 Designate a Place for Everything

-One of the best home decluttering tips you can follow is to make sure every item you buy or own has a place in your home.
+One of the best home decluttering tips you can follow is to make sure every item you own has a place in your home.
 Designating where things go can help you avoid dumping items on tables, counters, and other surfaces where clutter tends to accumulate.
 And if everything has a home, you can streamline the process of regularly tidying up.
 Plus, it can help you think twice about buying new items if you know you don’t have enough space for them!
 Investing in smart storage solutions like mail organizers, hooks for coats and bags, and bins for toy storage can help give everything a place in your home.

 Get Your Roommates or Family Involved

 Maintaining an organized home is difficult if those living with you aren’t on board.
-As part of your efforts to declutter your home and keep up clutter-free living, get everyone who lives in your home to participate.
-It could be as simple as creating a household cleaning schedule or assigning chores to ensure that your home is organized.
+As part of your efforts to declutter your home and keep it clutter-free, get everyone who lives in your home to participate.
+This could be as simple as creating a household cleaning schedule or assigning chores to ensure that your home is organized.

 Try the 30-Day Rule

 When you see something you’d like to buy, wait 30 days.
-This decluttering strategy helps you resist the urge to impulse buy.
+This preventative decluttering strategy helps you resist the urge to impulse buy.
 If you see something you really want, take some time to think about how it will serve you and your home.
 Do you have something like the item already?
-Will you only use it once?
-If so, skip the purchase and keep your space free of clutter!
+Will you use it just once or twice?
+If so, skip the purchase to save money and keep your space free of clutter!

 Need a secure place to store items while you’re decluttering?
 Extra Space Storage has convenient storage facilities located throughout the nation.
 Find a storage unit near you!